dkulyk/pulsestaking/README.md

 ### Changes needed for the original Synthetix contract

+1. Remove all owner-related functionality:
+  1. Pausing staking
+  1. Changing staking period duration
+  1. Recovery of arbitrary ERC20 tokens
+  1. The concept of owner
-1. Possible changes depend on how well the original Synthetix contract suits the client's needs.
+1. Possible other changes depend on how well the original Synthetix contract suits the client's needs.